 - Obtain and submit an official transcript from the institution where you completed the course to your home college registrar’s office.
 A minimum grade of a “C” is required to receive credit.

 - Chemistry majors seeking transfer credit for courses outside of chemistry for distribution or pre-requisite requirements should contact the specific department at Cornell for approval transfer credit.

-Please direct questions regarding Transfer Credit to email@example.com.
+Please direct questions regarding credit transfer to firstname.lastname@example.org.